Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 20

-Flamethrowing Felipe Rivero has turned into an all-timer of a get for the Pirates.
+Flamethrowing Felipe Rivero has turned into a huge get for the Pirates.
 His ERA dropped below 1.00 on April 21, and it has stayed there ever since.
-Though he lost a game earlier this week, Rivero has pitched remarkably well for most of the season -- opponents are seven for their past 78 against him this season.
+Though he lost a game earlier this week, Rivero has pitched remarkably well for most of the season -- opponents have just seven hits in their past 78 at-bats against him.
 Throwing 97 fastballs of 100 mph (which ranks fourth in the majors) helps.
 Rivero is definitely on the list of deserving All-Stars, though his having only three saves might have hurt his cause. -- Mark Simon, ESPN Stats & Information

 23. Atlanta Braves